 We have engaged JonesTrading Institutional Services LLC, or the placement agent, to act as our exclusive placement agent to solicit offers to purchase the shares of our common stock, pre-funded warrants and common warrants offered by this prospectus.
 The placement agent is not purchasing or selling any such securities, nor is it required to arrange for the purchase and sale of any specific number or dollar amount of such securities, other than to use its "reasonable best efforts" to arrange for the sale of such securities by us.
 Therefore, we may not sell all of the shares of common stock, pre-funded warrants and common warrants being offered.
 The terms of this offering were subject to market conditions and negotiations between us, the placement agent and prospective investors.
-The placement agent will have no authority to bind us by virtue of the placement agent genement.
+The placement agent will have no authority to bind us by virtue of the placement agency agreement.
 This is a best efforts offering and there is no minimum offering amount required as a condition to the closing of this offering.
-The placement agent sub-agents and selected dealers in connection with this offering.
+The placement agent may retain sub-agents and selected dealers in connection with this offering.
 Investors purchasing securities offered hereby will have the option to execute a securities purchase agreement with us.
 In addition to rights and remedies available to all purchasers in this offering under federal securities and state law, the purchasers which enter into a securities purchase agreement will also be able to bring claims of breach of contract against us.
-The ability to pursue a claim for breach of contract is material to larger purchasers in this offering as a means to enforce the following covenants uniquely available to them under the securities purchase agreement: (i) a covenant to not enter into any equity financings for 45 days from closing of the offering, subject to certain exceptions.
+The ability to pursue a claim for breach of contract is material to larger purchasers in this offering as a means to enforce the following covenants uniquely available to them under the securities purchase agreement: (i) a covenant to not enter into variable rate financings for a period of 180 days following the closing of the offering, subject to certain exceptions; and (ii) a covenant to not enter into any equity financings for 60 days from closing of the offering, subject to certain exceptions.